finom/rebloom/README.md

 }
 ```

-Destructure methods for better code before they was used in your component.
+Destructure methods for better code before they were used in your component.

 ```ts
 const MyComponent = () => {